-Revolve Group, Inc., or REVOLVE, is an online retailer and fashion brand.
-Through our websites and mobile applications, we deliver an aspirational customer experience with a vast, yet curated, merchandise offering.
+Revolve Group, Inc., or REVOLVE, is an online and mobile retailer and fashion brand.
+Through our websites, and mobile applications and other channels, we deliver an aspirational customer experience with a vast, yet curated, merchandise offering.
 Our dynamic platform connects a deeply engaged community of consumers, global fashion influencers, and emerging, established and owned brands.
 We are headquartered in Los Angeles County, California.